-- 3.18 East Grinstead's population growth in the 20th century was considerable.
-Remarkably, it more than doubled in the second half of the century; comparable with the very rapid expansion of Horsham and Burgess Hill. - 3.19 Most commercial development in the 20th century has taken place on the periphery of the High Street, preserving the historic centre of the town.
+- 3.17 East Grinstead's population growth in the 20th century was considerable.
+Remarkably, it more than doubled in the second half of the century; comparable with the very rapid expansion of Horsham and Burgess Hill. - 3.18 Most commercial development in the 20th century has taken place on the periphery of the High Street, preserving the historic centre of the town.
 London Road arguably forms the main retail centre of the town today, with the landmark Whitehall building completed in 1936.
-In 1943,
+In 1943, Whitehall was hit by a bomb dropped from

-- Whitehall was hit by a bomb dropped from a German aircraft, killing 108 people and injuring 235 more.
-The art-deco façade survived this incident and can be seen today. - 3.20 Additionally, the need for local authority housing following the First and Second World War contributed to the expansion of the town, such as the development at Orchards Way in the late 1960s. - 3.21 Complementing its historic tradition, the town has also embraced modern arts and culture through a number of prominent developments.
+- a German aircraft, killing 108 people and injuring 235 more.
+The art-deco façade survived this incident and can be seen today. - 3.19 Additionally, the need for local authority housing following the First and Second World War contributed to the expansion of the town, such as the development at Orchard Way in the late 1960s. - 3.20 Complementing its historic tradition, the town has also embraced modern arts and culture through a number of prominent developments.
 The Public Hall had gone out of public use by the end of the 19th century and was converted to the Cinema-de-Luxe in 1913.
-Chequer Mead Theatre (formerly Chequer Mead Community Arts Centre) was built in the 1990s and is a 320 seat theatre.
-In 2006, the East Grinstead Town Museum was moved to new custom-built premises set just back from the High Street down Cantelupe Road. - 3.22 In 2014, Anne, Princess Royal, unveiled a monument to Sir Archibald McIndoe and the Guinea Pigs.
+Chequer Mead Theatre (formerly Chequer Mead Arts and Community Centre) was built in the 1990s and is a 320 seat theatre.
+In 2006, the East Grinstead Town Museum was moved to new custom-built premises set just back from the High Street down Cantelupe Road. - 3.21 In 2014, Anne, Princess Royal, unveiled a monument to Sir Archibald McIndoe and the Guinea Pigs.
 The Guinea Pig Club, established in 1941, was a social club and mutual support network for British and allied aircrew, injured during World War II, who had undergone experimental reconstructive plastic surgery at the town's Queen Victoria Hospital.
 The sculpture stands in front of Sackville College at the east end of the High Street.
-It was funded by a public appeal and sculpted by Martin Jennings, whose own father was a Guinea Pig. - 3.23 Today, the town has a low unemployment rate with a large proportion of the population commuting to London.
+It was funded by a public appeal and sculpted by Martin Jennings, whose father was operated on by Sir Archibald McIndoe at the Queen Victoria Hospital. - 3.22 Today, the town has a low unemployment rate with a large proportion of the population commuting to London.
 It has predominantly a service economy, although there are some industrial and business parks on its outskirts.
 Although the town centre is performing relatively well economically, it has come under pressure, as have many High Streets today, from changes in shopping habits as well as competition from larger surrounding centres.
 The redevelopment of Queens Walk will however help to improve the shopping offer available in the town.